wrightni/OSSP/readme.md

 * __-v | --verbose__: Display text information and progress of the script.

-### Watershed.py
+### segment.py
+## (old: Watershed.py)

-This script loads the output of Splitter.py, and segments the image using an edge detection followed by watershed segmentation.
+This script loads the output of preprocess.py, and segments the image using an edge detection followed by watershed segmentation.

 #### Positional Arguments
 * __input_dir__: Directory path of the input image.